Skip to content

 Characteristics of Recessive Phenotypes

-• Gene T is analogous to the 'tipsy' phenotype.
-A fruit fly that is homozygous recessive for Gene T moves in an erratic path, suggesting a lack of coordination, as if intoxicated.
+• Gene J is related to the 'jerky' phenotype.
+A fruit fly that is homozygous recessive for Gene J moves in rapid and sudden movements, displaying an unpredictable flight pattern.

-• Gene W is analogous to the 'waxy' phenotype.
-A fruit fly that is homozygous recessive for Gene W has a thick protective layer that is water resistant and opague.
+• Gene M is analogous to the 'mushy' phenotype.
+A fruit fly that is homozygous recessive for Gene M feels soft to the touch and unusually squishy, unlike the usual firmness.

 Phenotype Genotypes Progeny